 - One in eight people in the United States (13 percent, or 30 million) aged 12 years or older has hearing loss in both ears.2

-- 85 Decibels.
-Noise at this level and beyond for a prolonged period of time puts you at risk for hearing loss.
+- 85 dBA: Prolonged or repeated noise at this level puts you at risk for hearing loss.

 Hearing Loss Caused by Loud Sounds